 In 2007 I joined the Medical School, University of Porto as part-time limited-term Assistant Professor, and at the same time started providing forensic anthropology consulting services to the Northern Delegation of the National Institute of Legal Medicine in Porto, by invitation and under the directorship of Dr. Teresa Magalhães.
 My work at the National Institute of Legal Medicine was heavily influenced by a close collaboration developed with the head of Forensic Pathology, Dr. Agostinho Santos.
 Between 2008 and 2011 I accepted a contract position as Faculty Researcher and Anthropology Curator at the National Museum of Natural History/Centre for Environmental Biology in Lisbon, which I accumulated with my part-time teaching obligations at the University of Porto Medical School.
 I obtained a full-time professorship at the University of Porto Medical School in 2011, at about the same time as I was awarded a major grant from the Portuguese government and became the principal investigator of the BoneMedLeg research project.

 After my professorship at the University of Porto Medical School, I joined Simon Fraser University in British Columbia in 2013.
 At SFU I'm an Affiliated Faculty with the Centre for the Comparative Study of Muslim Societies and Cultures, and a Member of the SFU-Jilin University Joint Centre for Bioarchaeological Research.
-In Portugal, I'm also an Associate Researcher with the Research Centre for Anthropology and Health - CIAS and in the Centre for Forensic Studies - CENCIFOR, both in Coimbra.
+In Portugal, I'm also an Associate Researcher with the Centre for Archaeology, Arts and Heritage Sciences and Adjunct Professor at the University of Porto Medical School.